UBCSailbot/docs/docs/current/sailbot_workspace/launch_files.md

 3. For each package launch file:
     - The CLI arguments, global argument declarations, and environment variables are passed into the package launch file.
     - Local arguments, specific to the package, are declared.
-    - Both the global and local arguments are parsed based on the argument declarations and are set for use upon start up.
+Both the global and local arguments are parsed based on the argument declarations and are set for use upon start up.
-    - The environment variables are set for use upon start up.
     - The ROS nodes belonging to the package begin execution, utilizing the ROS parameters from the configuration file.

 ## Invoking Launch Files